google-deepmind/penzai/docs/guides/howto_reference.md

 Outside of JAX transformations, you can usually just mutate state variables normally.
 However, running stateful operations inside JAX transformations can require some care.
 Additionally, it's sometimes useful to take a snapshot of the state of all variables in a model.

-When working with a model that uses state variables, you can unbind the state variables using `pz.unbind_state_vars`, and optionally freeze them using `pz.freeze_state_vars` (or unbind with `frozen=True`), similar to the corresponding methods for `Parameter`s.
+When working with a model that uses state variables, you can unbind the state variables using `pz.unbind_state_vars`, and optionally freeze them using `pz.freeze_state_vars` (or unbind with `freeze=True`), similar to the corresponding methods for `Parameter`s.
 This allows you to extract an immutable view of the model state that is safe to manipulate in JAX, e.g. via

 ```
-stateless_model, frozen_states = pz.unbind_state_vars(model, frozen=True)
+stateless_model, frozen_states = pz.unbind_state_vars(model, freeze=True)
 ```

 Every subclass of `Layer` implements the method `stateless_call`, which takes frozen state variables as input and returns updated state variables as output: